8.2.1.3 System design

 - batteries/storage should not be placed so that escape routes are impeded, and that any fire in the battery does not compromise protected escape routes

-- where batteries are located have sufficient ventilation to prevent overheating and prevent explosive conditions of evolved gasses
+- where batteries are located they should have sufficient ventilation to prevent overheating and prevent explosive conditions of evolved gasses

 - should not be designed and installed where foreseeable flood or water inundation conditions may occur.